I must confess – I’m not really into ancient sites, it’s just not my thing.

 In fact – I’m not really sure if it was a good idea that I admitted to never going to the Roman Forum – but you can lecture me later on that.

 When I arrived in Egypt and realized that one of the big draws to Egypt is all of the ancient sites – I didn’t exactly jump for joy.
 Sure, I really wanted to see the Pyramids, but beyond that, I honestly really didn’t care too much.

 Egypt has More Ancient Sites than Just Pyramids

 I decided to do a 2-week Intrepid Tour of Egypt and as part of that, you visit much more than just the Pyramids.
 We visited Abu Simbel, Valley of the Kings, the Pyramids, Luxor Temple, Philae Temple, Kom Ombo Temple, and Edfu Temple, Medinat Habu Temple, and the Sphinx.
 For someone who isn’t a temple person…this is overload.

-I was impressed with how well preserved all of the ancient Egyptian sites were.
-Many were so well intact it seemed almost fake.
+I was impressed with how well-preserved all of the ancient Egyptian sites were.
+Many were so well intact that it seemed almost fake.
 I tried to find ways that I could get excited about the ancient temples and artifacts, I tried to walk into the site and think about what it was like when it was bustling with people and functioning as a temple.
 But even though I’m a creative person – trying to imagine what it was like thousands of years ago really wasn’t effective for me.

 How Did These Ancient Egyptian Sites Come to Be?